JoelHJames1/MultiAgentAISystem/README.md

 # Make sure you're in the correct directory
 cd /path/to/MultiAgentAISystem/MultiAgentAISystem

-PYTHONPATH=$(pwd) python -m jafs.main --task "What is the capital of France?"
+./jafs "What is the capital of France?"
 ```

 #### Calculations